'It was a miracle': Wyoming college wrestlers recount surviving grizzly bear attack

 That’s when the group separated.
 Cummings and Lowry traveled together and were apart from their other two teammates, Orrin Jackson and August Harrison, for around 10 minutes before the attack happened.

-“I looked over at Kendell, and he was probably only about 15 yards away from me, and I was like, 'Dude, there are bear signs everywhere,' and right after I said that is when the crashing started happening in the trees ...
+“I looked over at Kendell and he was probably only about 15 yards away from me and I was like, 'dude, there’s bear signs everywhere,' and right after I said that is when the crashing started happening in the trees ...
 The only thing I had time to say was, 'Bear!
 Bear!”
 Lowry said.

 That’s when a grizzly bear lunged at Lowry, knocking him off a small ledge, leaving Cummings to watch in horror above the grizzly and his friend.